dabeaz/curio/README.rst

 vary.
 See the ``examples/benchmark`` directory for various testing programs.

-**Q: Is Curio going to evolve into a framework?**
+**Q: What is the future of Curio?**

-A: No. It's best to think of Curio as a low-level library of primitives related to concurrent systems programming.
-You could use it to build a framework.
+A: Curio should be viewed as a library of primitives related to concurrent systems programming.
+At this time, it is considered to be feature-complete--meaning that it is not expected to sprout new capabilities.
+It may be updated from time to time to fix bugs or support new versions of Python.

 **Q: Can I contribute?**